andybowsword/react-tree-selector/README.md

   _(Note: `utils` is needed for the `cn` function)_

 - **Copy the Component Code:**
-  Copy the `TreeMultiSelector` component code (and its associated helper functions/types) from `src/components/ui/tree-multi-selector.tsx` into your project, likely placing it in a similar path within your `components/ui` directory.
+  Copy the `TreeSelector` component code (and its associated helper functions/types) from `src/components/ui/tree-selector.tsx` into your project, likely placing it in a similar path within your `components/ui` directory.
 Ensure the import paths within the component file match your project structure (e.g., for `@/lib/utils`, `@/components/ui/button`, etc.).

 ## Data Structure